IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 We can see that wallet 1 and wallet 2 each have ten lovelace.

 Below this there is a chart showing the final balances at the end of the simulation, after all transactions.
-Since we only have a single transaction, the final balances are exactly the same as the "Balances Carried Forward" from the initial transaction.
+Since you only have a single transaction, the final balances are exactly the same as the "Balances Carried Forward" from the initial transaction.

 .. figure:: images/playground-logs.png

   Log output from the "Hello, World" simulation

 Next is the "Logs" section.
-Here we can see messages that were produced by the emulator during the simulation.
+Here you can see messages that were produced by the emulator during the simulation.
 The logs tell us that the initial transaction was validated, then the slot number changed, and then the app running in each wallet produced a log message saying "Hello, World".

 .. note::